Double Exposure - Choreographic Program

 The Choreographic Program works towards the ongoing health and vibrancy of the community, fostering more articulate artists and for a greater understanding by the wider community of Northern Territory culture.
 The program melds Tracks’ skills and expertise with the skills and aspirations of Northern Territory youth and seniors, resulting in a mutually respectful engagement and exchange of dance practice, ideas and knowledge.

-In it's fifth year, Tracks Choreographic Development Program provides workshops and leadership opportunities for up-and-coming choreographers to develop skills in dance making.
+In its fifth year, Tracks Choreographic Development Program provides workshops and leadership opportunities for up-and-coming choreographers to develop skills in dance making.
 In 2014 we offered seven artists the chance to participate these individuals were selected by audition and by invitation with a positive bias towards diversity of culture and practice, ranging in age from 17 - 67 years.

 The Choreographic Program is led by Tracks’ Dance Animateur Jess Devereux, a VCA Dance graduate.
 Jess is passionate about choreographic practice and draws on a wealth of dance experience in both community and professional contexts in Australia and abroad.
-Jess works to generate and inspire lively dance exploration, discussion and artistic discipline in the bi-weekly, multi art form workshops at Tracks.
-Jess ran the pilot Youth Choreographic Program in 2009, and has led the subsequent programs 2010 - 14.
+Jess works to generate and inspire lively dance exploration, discussion and artistic discipline in the bi-weekly, multi-art form workshops at Tracks.
+Jess ran the pilot Youth Choreographic Program in 2009 and has led the subsequent programs 2010 - 14.

 Directors Notes

 “Hello and a warm welcome to our fifth instalment of the Choreographic Development Program.
 Our showing today, DOUBLE EXPOSURE is the culmination of 14 weeks of workshops and creative play in the studio in 2014.
-We proudly present an afternoon brimming with new dance works, films and experiments, exposing the process and artistry of seven wonderful individuals: movement explorations, improvisations and fascinations in composing dance / movement to challenge, provoke and inspire an audience.
+We proudly present an afternoon brimming with new dance works, films and experiments, exposing the process and artistry of seven wonderful individuals: movement explorations, improvisations and fascinations in composing dance/movement to challenge, provoke and inspire an audience.

 In photography, to achieve double exposure, the camera shutter is opened more than once to expose the film multiple times, usually to different images.
 I love this as a concept that might encapsulate the choreographic process.
 We as dance artists, open ourselves up, over and over, to the multitude of images and inspirations available to us, and then expose ourselves in the act of performing, by being observed, expressing layers of meaning through our physicality.
 I’m forever intrigued by the creative juncture between dance and cameras.

 As the leader of the Choreographic Development Program, I feel excited (and yet reluctant!) to present this showing, as it always marks the beginning and the end of a process.
 The workshops this year have been a particularly joyous experience, a rich time of investigation into dance, movement tasking, music, writing and building ideas.
-The raw and bold expression shared every Monday and Thursday evening from the participants has inspired me immensely.
-Thank you Darryl, Venaska, Chandrika, Maddy, Tahnee, Jon and Bryn for committing yourselves so wholeheartedly: your trust, passion and energy into this program has been so evident.
+The raw and bold expressions shared every Monday and Thursday evening from the participants have inspired me immensely.
+Thank you Darryl, Venaska, Chandrika, Maddy, Tahnee, Jon and Bryn for committing yourselves so wholeheartedly: your trust, passion and energy into this program have been so evident.
 Thanks for sharing space, supporting each other, listening, questioning, moving, and being magical, for trying out your ideas and for all the laughs… particularly for the absurd stories we wrote together!

 The 2014 Choreographic Program ran differently to past years.
-I departed for 5 weeks mid program to work as Gary Lang’s dramaturg.
+I departed for 5 weeks mid-program to work as Gary Lang’s dramaturg.
 During this period, dance artist Kelly Beneforti came on board to facilitate rehearsals and studio time.
 Thanks so much Kelly, for your warmth, inclusiveness and vitality, and for keeping everything moving.

 Welcome to Caleb Patrick, who has joined us this week all the way from Lajamanu, to participate.

 Lastly, thank you to you, our audience, for coming to support the work.
-I am so proud and excited to share the process with you, and to continue the dialogue around dance making, which is my absolute passion and lifelong fascination.”
+I am so proud and excited to share the process with you, and to continue the dialogue around dance-making, which is my absolute passion and lifelong fascination.”

 Jess Devereux - Tracks’ Dance Animateur